University of North Carolina at Chapel Hill student housing: Hinton James Community

-Hinton James Residence Hall, the only building in the Hinton James Community is another of the ten story high rise residence halls and was built in 1967.
-It is suite style with balcony access and has a population of about 950 residents with 27 Resident Advisors.
+Hinton James Residence Hall, the only building in the Hinton James Community is another of the ten-story high-rise residence halls and was built in 1967.
+It is suite style with balcony access and has a population of about 950 residents with 27 resident advisors.
 The building is coed and contains study rooms, kitchens, ice machines, laundry rooms, a TV room, lounges, a recreation room, a basketball court, and vending machines.
 The residents are primarily first-years, as the hall is located the furthest from North Campus.

-This residence hall is named for the first student to arrive to campus when it opened in 1795, Hinton James.
+This residence hall is named for the first student to arrive on campus when it opened in 1795, Hinton James.
 James was born near Wilmington, North Carolina, from where he walked to The University of North Carolina at Chapel Hill to attend, and was one of the first members of the Philanthropic Society.
 He graduated with his degree in 1798 as a member of the university's first graduating class.
 After college he became an engineer and was elected to the state legislature for three terms, starting in 1807.